 Dr. Fragedakis is slow to diagnose individuals with mental health conditions, if situational experiences are not first considered.
 Often times, the mind and body will respond to stressful situations.
 Effectively adjusting to stressful experiences takes time and healthy coping skills.
 She firmly believes all mental health conditions have a physiological basis which can be trained using biofeedback measurements.
 With training, symptoms can subside.

-Dr. Fragedakis is a Licensed Professional Counselor in the state of North Carolina and is board certified nationally in biofeedback.
+Dr. Fragedakis is a Licensed Clinical Mental Health Counselor in the state of North Carolina and is board certified nationally in biofeedback.
 She also holds a recreational therapy license in the state of North Carolina and is a nationally certified therapeutic recreational specialist.

 Dr. Fragedakis also serves as adjunct faculty at East Carolina University, Clemson University, and Grand Canyon University.